cubegsm/sfwd/README.md

 # Introduction

-cfwd — A Simple DPDK-Based Packet Forwarder (based on the l2fwd and l3fwd sample).
+sfwd — A Simple DPDK-Based Packet Forwarder (based on the l2fwd and l3fwd sample).
 This application is a modified version of the standard DPDK samples to meet custom requirements.
 All modifications can be reviewed in the Git commit history.